contrast-zone/t-rewriter.js/draft/systemath.md

 > Beginners in language parsing, term rewriting, and deductive systems

 > **[short description]**
 > *Systemath* represents a graph rewriting system and logical inference engine with various use cases like metacompiling, expression synthesis, or automated theorem proving.
+Providing its own metalanguage, *systemath* implements a rule based declarative programming paradigm.
 >
-> Graph rewriting is a method of reconstructing one form of data from another form of data.
-In this reconstruction, also a new data may be introduced, or existing data may be eliminated to suit our requirements.
-To be able to do this, *systemath* uses a set of user definable formulas of a form similar to that one in mathematics with the difference that *systemath* formulas may transform not only math expressions, but also any kind of data.
+> Rules in *systemath* are analogous to those found in mathematics, but they operate on custom s-exprs. *Graph rewriting* process in *systemath* may be depicted by successive application of these rules to an input s-expr until we reach an acceptable form of output s-expr.
 >
-> Logical inference in *systemath* implicitly relates existing formulas or their parts by proper logical connectives.
-Thus, each formula in *systemath* becomes either logical implication or logical equivalence, while their mutual interrelation simplifies logical reasoning about different forms of data they operate on.
-This logical reasoning corresponds to a kind of logic that naturally emerges from mathematical aspect of rules.
+> Rules in *systemath* also correspond to a certain form of logic rules heavily inspired by those from *sequent calculus*.
+Following that direction, mutual interrelation between such formulas simplifies logical reasoning about different forms of data they operate on.
+>
+> In this exposure, we introduce the relatively simple but comprehensive computing technology behind *systemath*.

 ## table of contents